ksimoens/Global-Biodiversity-Patterns/README.md

 #### master

 The base code for the reconstructed Worm and Tittensor (2018) model.
-The code only contains the purely neutral death, birth, migration and speciation mechanics.
+The code only contains the purely neutral death, birth, migration and speciation mechanics in a forward algorithm.
 The modules are fully commented, accompanied by a README file and are easily executable.
 No simulation run is added due to the size of the files, but a simulation can be run by the user.